- Like

 Climate

-Cherry fruit requires a cold climate to thrive, as it belongs to the USDA hardiness zone of 5-7, whereas the USDA hardiness of India lies somewhere in between 10-12.
-The northern states like Himachal Pradesh, Uttar Pradesh, and Jammu & Kashmir offer a suitable climate for its cultivation.
+Cherry fruit requires a cold climate to thrive, as it belongs to the USDA hardiness zone of 5-7, whereas the USDA hardiness of India lies somewhere between 10-12.
+The northern states like Himachal Pradesh, Uttar Pradesh, and Jammu & Kashmir offer a suitable climate for their cultivation.

 Fertilizer